rancilio-pid/clevercoffee/README.md

   ```
   #define MAX_TIME_INACTIVE 18000000
   ```
-  Additionally just adapt the value MAX_TIME_INACTIVE in rancilio-pid.ino to your liking (new default is this code is 30min).

 # Blynk App Dashboard
 Unfortunately you have to manually build your dashboard (config does not fit in QR code).